For most divers, scuba diving is an escape from every day life. But there are a lucky few who dive during their workday.

 The EPA may be specific to the United States, but that doesn’t mean that the role does not exist outside the states.
 All across the world, there are agencies that work to protect the environment and keep oceans thriving.
 These experienced divers have capitalized on their skills and passions to make a difference in the oceans they care about.

 While he dives for a living, Phil Colarusso still finds time to dive for fun as well.
 His favorite local spot is Folly Cove in Rockport, Massachusetts, and his favorite destination spot is Waterlemon Cay in St. John’s in the US Virgin Islands.

 As for Buddy, when he can get away from work, he still loves to explore tropical waters of the Caribbean and Pacific, and would love to return to one of his favorite places, Papua New Guinea.

 This article is one in a series about scuba diving careers.
-Read about other scuba jobs you could have as a PADI Instructor.
+To learn about other scuba jobs you could have as a PADI Instructor, click here.
 Interested in becoming a PADI Professional?
-Contact your local PADI Dive Shop to sign up for training today.
+Contact your local PADI Dive Shop to sign up today.
 You never know where your training could take you.